-1. Spam or self-promotion comments or links will not be approved.
-This includes links to other sites as well as links to your own sites.
+1. Spam — advertising one’s own work or the work of other people — will not be approved.
 If you want to discuss a particular blog post, interact with it in the comments section here.
-Do not refer people
+Do not refer people to a different site or other authors/speakers.
+This is advertising.
+If you wish to advertise a blog, website, or book, ask for our advertising rates.

 2. Flames or anything remotely similar to a flame will not be approved.
 A flame is an attack on someone personally, impugning their motives and/or character.